awbla/awbla-student-workflow/content/2-photography.md

 - Batch process all RAW files from a session in Photoshop to Tif files.
 - List the file names in the Metadata List

-**Hard drive Upload**
+**Hard drive upload**
-Photos will go in 2D-Objects in JPEG-Website and TIF
+Photos will go loose into 2D-Objects in JPEG-Website and TIF

 ____________